DIAGNijmegen/pathology-whole-slide-data/README.md

 This repository contains software at a major version zero.
 Anything MAY change at any time.
 The public API SHOULD NOT be considered stable.

-Please checkout the [CHANGELOG](https://github.com/DIAGNijmegen/pathology-whole-slide-data/blob/main/CHANGELOG.md) for updates for each version and the API for the current PyPI deployed version can be found [here](https://diagnijmegen.github.io/pathology-whole-slide-data/).
+Please checkout the [CHANGELOG](https://github.com/DIAGNijmegen/pathology-whole-slide-data/blob/main/CHANGELOG.md) for updates for each version, and the API for the current PyPI deployed version can be found [here](https://diagnijmegen.github.io/pathology-whole-slide-data/).

 - [Installation](#installation)
 - [Main Features](#main-features)